Christian Counseling in Wheaton, IL

 The Meier Clinics of Illinois established the first clinic in Wheaton, a western suburb of Chicago.
 Mrs. Nancy Brown, the Meier Clinics President and sister of Paul Meier, M.D., originally worked with her brother in establishing the first Meier Clinics in Richardson, Texas in 1976.
 When her family relocated to the Chicago area, Nancy was asked to establish the first Illinois Clinic.
 The clinic opened its doors in September 1986 with just a couple of counselors.
 The Clinic grew rapidly as word got out that there was finally a Meier Clinic in the Chicagoland area.
 Within the year, we outgrew our space and had to expand to the next building and, one year later, we had to move once again to our current building.
-We've grown from two counselors to a clinical staff of approximately 35 psychiatrists, psychologists, licensed master level counselors, nurses, doctoral interns and a dietician to provide a wide range of counseling needs.
+We've grown from two counselors to a clinical staff of approximately 35 psychiatrists, psychologists, licensed master level counselors, nurses, and doctoral interns to provide a wide range of counseling needs.

 Available Services at the Wheaton Clinic